Returning to the Root: The Words of the Buddha

-Returning to the root of our practice is something we should all do from time to time as practitioners.
+Returning to the root of dharma practice brings benefit to practitioners at any level.
 Returning to the root means repeatedly studying the core teachings.
 In this video clip, Phakchok Rinpoche passes on a metaphor from his own teacher.
-In the metaphor, the Dharma is compared to a fruit tree.
+In the metaphor, Dharma is compared to a fruit tree.

 Dharma as Fruit Tree

-But we need to have heavy a steady, stable foundation because otherwise there will be no fruit.
-Similarly, when you want to understand the Dharma, it is beneficial to go back from time to time to the root.
-Thus, throughout our path, we should take the time to study the words of the Buddha and return to core texts for guidance and inspiration.
+But a tree requires a heavy a steady, stable foundation because otherwise there will be no fruit.
+Similarly, when we want to understand Dharma, it is beneficial to go back from time to time to the root.
+Thus, throughout our path, we take the time to study the words of the Buddha and return to core texts for guidance and inspiration.
 The sutras and the tantras offer us a secure foundation.
 We can discuss with our lama and our teachers which texts might be of most benefit for us.